 NewTech@Mann is a “school within a school” on the campus of J. L. Mann High School that offers students project-based learning, student-led culture, and one-on-one technology.
-NewTech@Mann opened in August of 2014 and will add 150 students each year until 9th through 12th grades are represented.
+NewTech@Mann opened in August of 2014 and will adds 150 students each year.

 Many core content areas are taught as combined classes at NewTech@Mann in order to support cross-disciplinary learning.
 For example, in the freshman year a student can expect to take English 1 with World Geography or English 2 with World History.
 In addition to the core content areas of English, mathematics, science and social studies, NewTech@Mann offers support courses which provide training for the technological skills students will need both for their projects and their future.
-Some of these courses include Project Lead the Way engineering classes that focus on computer-aided design; Digital Media Arts which focuses on Adobe software; and Exploring Computer Science which exposes students to many different types of computer topics, such as Web design, programming, problem-solving, and software development.
 In addition, New Tech students will be able to take AP courses and college level Dual Course Credit courses their junior and senior years.

 Project-based learning (PBL), student-led culture, and one-on-one technology make NewTech@Mann very different from the traditional learning model.
 For more information, please read this helpful full brochure or this shortened one-page brochure.